edwardlavender/flapper_sim/README.md

 <img src="README_img.png"/>

-*Figure 1.
-A comparison of methods for reconstructing simulated patterns of movement and space use, derived from an application of the `flapper_sim` project.*
+*Figure 2.
+An example comparison of methods for reconstructing simulated patterns of movement and space use, derived from an application of the `flapper_sim` project.*

 ## Packages